 Images often take lots of real estate in Google search, especially in mobile results, and I have found screenshots really clickable when they show up in search:

-To get your screenshots appear in organic search, use basic image SEO, including:
+To get your screenshots to appear in organic search, use basic image SEO, including:

 - Use several of them within each of your articles or landing pages